 The development and maintenance of safe, efficient, and multi-modal road, walkway and trail networks is important to the future growth of the IDP area.
+The County and Town have been working with Alberta Transportation on the realignment of Highway 43 as shown on Map 3.
+These changes will impact the future development pattern in the IDP area.
 It is critical that both municipalities work together to ensure road infrastructure and necessary upgrades are a coordinated effort between both the County and the Town.
-In addition, Alberta Transportation has prepared the Highway 2 Clairmont to Sexsmith Network Study that may impact future development in the IDP area.

-- 1) The IDP recognizes future plans to upgrade highways within the IDP area. - 2) The municipalities shall provide each other with advance notice of proposed major transportation infrastructure projects or initiatives to facilitate collaboration and coordinated planning. - 3) The County's Transportation Plan shall be revised to reflect IDP priorities, if required. - 4) The County and Town shall cooperate in the design and upgrading of Priority Roadways as illustrated in Map 3.
-The County and Town shall also cooperate in the protection of right-of-way required for the future upgrading of these roadways with no obligation for financial contribution from one municipality to the other for their construction. - 5) The County and Town should support the efficient use of transportation infrastructure by directing new development to locate or connect to existing roadways. - 6) Future subdivision and development proposals adjacent to highways and other major roadways shall provide adequate setbacks for future road right-of-way for widening and/or upgrades, to the satisfaction of the Development Authority. - The County and Town shall coordinate their efforts to work with Alberta Transportation respecting the planning of future upgrades to Highways 2, 59 and 672 (Emerson Trail).
+- 1) The IDP recognizes that Highway 43 may be realigned and upgraded by Alberta Transportation in the future as shown on Map 3.
+The County and Town shall coordinate their efforts to work with Alberta Transportation respecting the future realignment of Highway 43 around the Town to optimize future access opportunities into the Town. - 2) The County and Town shall provide each other with advance notice of proposed major transportation infrastructure projects or initiatives to facilitate collaboration and coordinated planning. - 3) The County's Transportation Plan shall be revised to reflect IDP priorities, if required. - 4) The County and Town shall cooperate in the design and upgrading of Priority Roadways as illustrated in Map 3.
+The County and Town shall also cooperate in the protection of right-of-way required for the future upgrading of these roadways with no obligation for financial contribution from one municipality to the other for their construction. - 5) The County and Town should support the efficient use of transportation infrastructure by directing new development to locate or connect to existing roadways. - 6) Future subdivision and development proposals adjacent to highways and other major roadways shall provide adequate setbacks for future road right-of-way for widening and/or upgrades, to the satisfaction of the Development Authority.